curl/everything-curl/libcurl.md

 - Finally you fire off the transfer.

-After the transfer has completed, you can figure out if it succeeded or not and you can extract stats and various informations that libcurl gathered during the transfer.
+After the transfer has completed, you can figure out if it succeeded or not and you can extract stats and various information that libcurl gathered during the transfer.

-The actual "perform the transfer phase" can be done using sifferent different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
+The actual "perform the transfer phase" can be done using different different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
 Those are further described later in this chapter.